quantified-uncertainty/squiggle/CONTRIBUTING.md

 # Rescript Style

 **Use `->` instead of `|>`**
-Note: Our codebase used to use `|>`, so there's a lot of that in the system.
-We'll gradually change it.

 **Use `x -> y -> z` instead of `let foo = y(x); let bar = z(foo)`**